LSimol/Dynamic-Model-for-Ionospheric-Irregularities-/README.md

 ### Updates and Contributions

-This repository is **under active development**, and improvements will be continuously made.
+This repository is **currently in the development phase (alpha version)** and will be continuously improved.
 Feel free to contribute by submitting issues, feature requests, or pull requests